 Mango Mousse Cake is a decadent slice of mango heaven!
 A layer of buttery yellow cake, creamy mango mousse, and strawberry jelly make this such a delightful treat.

 Serving mousse-based desserts is always a sure hit.
-Wow your guests and family with these delicious Peanut Butter Mousse Brownies, Clementine Mousse Cake with Peach Jelly, and Milk Chocolate Mousse Shots!
+Impress your guests and family with these delicious Peanut Butter Mousse Brownies, Clementine Mousse Cake with Peach Jelly, and Milk Chocolate Mousse Shots!

 Mango Cake Recipe